SubZeroX9/Blood-Bank-System/README.md

 2. Extract the zip file to a directory on your computer.
 3. Run the Blood Bank Manager.exe file to start the application.

+## User Types

+To access the system using different accounts:

+1. Admin account (email: admin@admin.com pass: 123456).
+2. Technician account (email: tech@tech.com pass: 123456)
+3. Research Student account (email: stud@stud.com pass: 123456)
+4. Donor account (email: donor@donor.com pass: 123456)

 ## Usage

 To use the Blood Bank System, follow these steps:

 1. Open the Blood Bank Manager.exe file.
-2. Create a new account (future) or login with an existing account(email: admin@admin.com pass: 123456).
+2. Create a new account (future) or login with an existing account.
-3. Navigate to the appropriate page to manage donations, blood bank inventory or Records.
+3. Navigate to the appropriate page to manage donations, blood bank inventory or Records (Only accessable to account with sufficient permissions (admin)).
-4. Use the appropriate buttons to add a donation or withdrawals and emergency withdrawals.
+4. Use the appropriate buttons to add a donation or withdrawals and emergency withdrawals (Only accessable to account with sufficient permissions (admin, technician)).
-5. Use the dashboard to view the current status of the blood bank.
+5. Use the dashboard to view the current status of the blood bank (Only accessable to account with sufficient permissions (admin, technician)).
-6. Use the report feature to generate PDF reports of all the records and inventory.
+6. Use the report feature to generate PDF reports of all the records and inventory (Only accessable to account with sufficient permissions (admin, research student)).

 ## Contributing